Yassinoko/dynamic-players-insights/README.md

 ## Usage
 ### Upload video.
-You can uploaed a < 200 MB.
+You can uploaed a < 200 MB video on the app.
 The model will then predict the faces.
 ### Display Stats
 If predicted, you can select multiple players to show their UCL 21/22 statistics.